The walk-in closet

 Types

-THE LINEAR WARDROBE
+THE LINEAR WALK-IN CLOSET

 Drawings Chiara Del Core

-Walk-in wardrobe behind the bed
+Walk-in closet behind bed

-THE CORNER CABINET
+THE CORNER WALK-IN CLOSET

 Drawings Chiara Del Core

-THE WARDROBE IN RESIDUAL SPACES
+THE WALK-IN CLOSET IN RESIDUAL SPACES

 Drawings Chiara Del Core